Ngwaabanjong/tf-contains-poc/README.md

 * Repo owner

 ## Definition
-- The configuration will deploy your infrastructure on different regions while using the same template.
+- This configuration will deploy your infrastructure on different regions while using the same template.
 - Each workspace will use the same statefile for different regions.
+- This is a demo to demonstrate contains function.

 ## Prerequisite
 - Change the s3 bucket to yours.